MartinvonBerg/Ext_REST_Media_Lib/readme.txt

     XMP dc:title -> post_excerpt → image caption, so the subtitle shown in the Frontend.
 Selectable on Admin Page!
     XMP dc:description -> post_content → attachment description. (rarely used in WordPress)
     XMP dc:description -> _wp_attachment_image_alt → alt attribute in the <img> tag ( therefore, the dc:description should be SEO-friendly.
 The check is up to the user.)
 Selectable on Admin Page!
-    Mind: IPTC is intentionally ignored in favor of XMP as the primary metadata source.
+    Mind: IPTC is intentionally ignored in favour of XMP as the primary metadata source.

 Result:
 After upload, WEBP and AVIF images provide the same metadata structure and behavior as JPG images in standard WordPress, ensuring consistency in handling, display, and downstream processing.